 - in go the chickpeas, coconut milk, canned chopped tomatoes and vegetable stock

-- add the spices and leave to cook until the sauce is reduced and the vegetables are tender
+- leave to cook with a lid on until the sauce is reduced and the vegetables are tender

 - the spinach can be added now, no need to cook for longer than 5 minutes, as it wilts quickly